michaeldzjap/laravel-two-factor-authentication/README.md

     protected $redirectToAfterFailure = '/login';
 }
 ```
+Redirecting a user to a route for generating a fresh authentication token would require a bit more work, but certainly is possible this way.

 ## Using a Custom Provider
 Since the v2.1.0 release it is possible to user your own custom provider.
 To do so your provider needs to implement `MichaelDzjap\TwoFactorAuth\Contracts\TwoFactorProvider` (and possibly `MichaelDzjap\TwoFactorAuth\Contracts\SMSToken` if you want to send the authentication token via SMS).